Event Management

 Alert Suppression is available on accounts with AIOps, or Enterprise for Incident Management and Digital Operations (Legacy) pricing plans.
 Please contact our Sales team to upgrade to a plan with this feature.

 Alert suppression, as opposed to setting an alert's severity, allows you to send events to PagerDuty without triggering any notifications.
 Suppressed alerts are stored in PagerDuty and are available for forensics, analysis, and context, but do not create incidents.
-You can view suppressed alerts in the Alerts table.
+You can view suppressed alerts in the Alerts Table.

 View Suppressed Alerts